 Cat Breeds Most Likely to Develop Odd Eye

-As already mentioned, cats with white or bi-colored coats are more likely to develop heterochromia.
-Unfortunately, as pointed out in a journal on the Cornell Feline Health Centre, white cats with blue eyes are at the highest risk of developing congenital deafness.
-80% of white cats with two blue eyes will start to show signs of deafness when they are about four days old as the result of cochlear degeneration.
+Cats with white or bi-colored coats are more likely to develop heterochromia.
+According to Cornell Feline Health Centre, white cats with blue eyes are at the highest risk of developing congenital deafness.
+80% of white cats with two blue eyes will start to show signs of deafness when they are about 4 days old due to cochlear degeneration.

-Furthermore, a white cat with two blue eyes is three to five times more likely to be deaf than a cat with two non-blue eyes.
+Furthermore, a white cat with two blue eyes is 3-5 times more likely to be deaf than a cat with two non-blue eyes.
 A cat with one blue eye is about twice as likely to be deaf as a cat with two non-blue eyes.

-Turkish Angora cats are adored for their happy, cheerful personalities and playful curiosity.
-They are able to create strong bonds with humans and often become protective of their owners.
+Turkish Angora cats are adored for their cheerful personalities and playful curiosity.
+They can create strong bonds with humans and often become protective of their owners.
 Thanks to their luxurious, silky coat, they’re known as the ballerina of the cat world.

 Because the Turkish Angora has either the white or white-spotted gene, both heterochromia and deafness are common conditions of the breed.

-The Turkish Van is the most ancient of domesticated cats.
-They’re graceful and muscular and are famous for being able to swim and catch fish.
+The Turkish Van is graceful and muscular, known for being able to swim and catch fish.
 Their coat is silky and smooth with no undercoat, making it low maintenance and easy to brush.
-The body is usually chalk white, while the head will display a series of colored marking separated by a vertical white blaze.
+The body is usually a chalky white, while the head will display a series of colored markings separated by a vertical white blaze.

-Interestingly, even though the majority of Turkish Vans are white, heterochromia is not the breed’s most dominating feature.
+Interestingly, even though most Turkish Vans are white, heterochromia is not the breed’s most dominating feature.
 There are no Turkish Van cats with green eyes, but they can be amber, blue, or a mixture of both.

 Many Khao Manees will retain at least one blue eye from kittenhood, where the melanin has failed to move to the iris.
 This is what gives them their unique and highly sought-after look.

-Their large, round eyes will typically be yellow or light green, while the blue eye is usually vivid and beautifully deep in color.
-This is why odd eye Sphynxes make such sought-after pets.
+Their large, round eyes will usually be yellow or light green, while the blue eye is usually vivid and beautifully deep in color.
+This is why odd eye Sphynxes make such sought-after cats.

 How Rare Are Odd Eyed Cats?

-Heterochromia is rare in most cats but more common in other breeds – many of which are detailed above.
+Heterochromia is rare in most cats but more common in other breeds.
 It rarely occurs in dark-haired or black cats because they don’t have the white or white spotting gene.
 It’s important to note that a cat with white fur will not automatically develop odd eyes as they grow older – it’s down to the individual cat’s genes.

 To put into context the rarity of odd eye syndrome, white cats make up around 5% of the cat population.
 Of this, between 1-2% of the population will have either two blue eyes or one blue eye.